microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/Microsoft.Graph.Files.md

 Create new navigation property to children for users

 ### [New-MgUserDriveItemListItemDocumentSetVersion](New-MgUserDriveItemListItemDocumentSetVersion.md)
-Create a new version of a document set item in a list.
+Create new navigation property to documentSetVersions for users

 ### [New-MgUserDriveItemListItemVersion](New-MgUserDriveItemListItemVersion.md)
 Create new navigation property to versions for users